CGI-IUGS/geosciml/trunk/vocabularies/Vocabulary200811/Readme.txt

-These vocabularies are part of the GeoSciML v2 release of November, 2008.
+These vocabularies were released with GeoSciML v2 release of November, 2008.
+Files in this directory are most current bug fixes.

 CGI URNs in spreadsheets are generated from 'Term' column string using formula '=SUBSTITUTE(SUBSTITUTE(SUBSTITUTE(SUBSTITUTE(TRIM(LOWER(Term)),", ","_"), ":","_"),"-", "_")," ", "_")'
 This formula replaces "-", " " (space),", ", ":" with "_".
 That is any special character or space in the term becomes an underscore, and all characters are lower case.